Thursday, November 7, 2024

 Kem (Vietnamese Ice Cream)

-Kem is the Vietnamese version of ice cream and comes in a variety of flavors such as chocolate, vanilla, green tea, and durian.
-What sets Vietnamese ice cream apart from its Western counterpart is its use of coconut milk, resulting in a creamier and richer texture.
+Kem is a Vietnamese ice cream with many flavors, including chocolate, vanilla, green tea, and durian.
+Vietnamese ice cream is different from Western ice cream.
+It uses coconut milk.
+This makes it creamier and richer in texture.
 Kem is often served in a small cup or cone and is a popular dessert for both locals and tourists alike.

 Traditional Vietnamese Desserts